ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 regime shifts [@vert-pre2013], or climate change [@walther2002].
-However, parameters such as natural mortality, catchability, and selectivity are commonly assumed to be time invariant [@wilberg2006].
-The consequences of assuming time invariance of such parameters when facing true temporal changes has been a long-standing discussion in fisheries science (REF).
+However, parameters such as natural mortality, catchability, and selectivity are commonly assumed to be time invariant and the consequences of assuming time invariance of such parameters when facing true temporal changes has been a long-standing discussion in fisheries science [@royama1992; @wilberg2006; @fu2001].
 Furthermore, although many studies have tried to isolate the effects of single time-varying parameters,